FredrikThunberg/FredrikThunberg/README.md

 ## Hello there, i'm Fredrik 👋

-i'm a self-taught fronend dev, looking for a job 👀
+i'm a self-taught fronend dev, looking for a job 👀 [Portfolio](https://fredrikthunberg.github.io/Mywebsite/), it's only in swedish

 - I was unemployed 2021 thanks to covid so i took hold of my dream to become a frontend dev. <br>
-Between June and November Angela yu's [Udemy](https://www.udemy.com/course/the-complete-web-development-bootcamp/) taught me the basics of web development. <br>
+Between June and November Angela yu's [Udemy Courses](https://www.udemy.com/course/the-complete-web-development-bootcamp/) taught me the basics of web development. <br>
 Now, well now i code as much as i can so when the time comes for me to start my career as a frontend dev <br>
 a have some knowledge in the things i will work with.